tosc/vim/README.md

 # TODO

 ### Important
-* VH
-	- Change autocompiler to autotesting instead.
+* Only do the auto-save temp file when execute mode is running.

 ### Mid
 * README
 	- Go through installation and remove everything that isn't required anymore.
-* Only do the auto-save temp file when execute mode is running.

 ### Low
 * Snippets